dd32/td-gh-ex/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see .

-BB wedding bliss WordPress Theme, Copyright 2017 Burhanuddin Bohra BB wedding bliss is distributed under the terms of the GNU GPL
+BB Wedding Bliss WordPress Theme, Copyright 2017 Themeshopy BB wedding bliss is distributed under the terms of the GNU GPL

+BB Wedding Bliss WordPress Theme is derived from Twenty Sixteen WordPress Theme, Copyright 2014-2015 WordPress.org Twenty Sixteen is distributed under the terms of the GNU GPL

 Theme is Built using the following resource bundles.